International Foundation Year - Art, Design and MediaStudy level: International Pathways Programme

 What you'll study

-In choosing to study Art, Design and Media IFY, you will develop your English academic language skills through three diverse skill modules, as well as be exposed to three subject-specialist modules.
+In choosing to study Art, Design and Media IFY, you will develop your English academic language skills through up to three diverse skill modules, depending on your IELTS entry level.
+You will then study three subject-specialist modules.
 These modules will provide a strong framework for your continued studies toward your chosen higher education degree.

 Introduction to Academic Language and Skills

 This module is only required for students who enter at IELTS level 4.0 and 4.5.